-Free Fishing Days - Residents of North Dakota may fish (except for paddlefish) without a resident fishing license on June 2 and June 3, 2012, and on June 1 and June 2, 2013.
+Free Fishing Days - Residents of North Dakota may fish (except for paddlefish) without a resident fishing license on two designated days each year.

-All paddlefish snaggers must possess a paddlefish tag in addition to a valid fishing license and certificates that may be required.
-A resident paddlefish tag is $3, a nonresident paddlefish tag is $7.50.
+Note: All paddlefish snaggers must possess a paddlefish tag in addition to a valid fishing license and certificates that may be required.